gregrickaby/WP-Current-Time/README.md

 ## Basic Usage

-This plugin creates two shortcodes which can be placed into a Gutenberg, the Classic Editor, or a text widget.
+This plugin creates two shortcodes which can be placed into Gutenberg, the Classic Editor, or a text widget.

 > The basic shortcodes use your web server's time.
 If you need to customize your time zone, see [Advanced usage](https://github.com/gregrickaby/WP-Current-Time#advanced-usage)